ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 +++++++++++++++++

 This checks whether an antivirus service is enabled, and if so, whether it is functioning correctly.
-When an `antivirus service is configured <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/index.html#antivirus-scanning>`__, which is strongly advised for production instances, all externally provided files are scanned before being accepted by the test bed.
+When an `antivirus service is configured <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/index.html#antivirus-scanning>`__, which is strongly advised for production instances, all externally provided files are scanned before being accepted by the Test Bed.

-Problems here are typically due to the configured service being offline, or to the service simply not being configured for a production test bed instance.
+Problems here are typically due to the configured service being offline, or to the service simply not being configured for a production
+Test Bed instance.

 .. _serviceHealth_overview_email: